CumulusNetworks/docs/content/cumulus-linux-50/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 ## Configure a VLAN-aware Bridge

-The example below shows the commands required to create a VLAN-aware bridge configured for STP that contains two switch ports and includes 3 VLANs; the tagged VLANs 100 and 200 and the untagged (native) VLAN of 1.
+The example below shows the commands required to create a VLAN-aware bridge configured for STP that contains two switch ports and includes 3 VLANs; tagged VLANs 10 and 20, and untagged (native) VLAN 1.

-{{< img src = "/images/cumulus-linux/ethernet-bridging-basic-trunking.png" >}}
+{{< img src = "/images/cumulus-linux/ethernet-bridging-basic-trunking1.png" >}}

 {{< tabs "TabID27 ">}}
 {{< tab "CUE Commands ">}}